dpmorocho/scrapingMIT/README.md

 This script gets all OCW courses available on MIT (http://ocw.mit.edu/courses/) and convert to JSON data.
 Usage is very simple and code is commented in spanish!

+The content in JSON is Course number, course name, course level, course link.